 Recruiters are not your friends

-Recruiters can be friendly and helpful.
-They want you to find a job that you’ll enjoy.
-That said, you are a paycheck for them if you’re placed with their company.
-They may be aggressive or go for the hard sell.
+Recruiters want you to find a job that you’ll enjoy.
+That said, for external recruiters, you represent a potential paycheck for them.
+They may go for the hard sell.

-One example.
-I talked with a recruiter and the company he represented wanted to move forward.
+I spoke with a recruiter and the company he represented wanted to move forward.
 I said I’d like time to think about it and I’d email him back that evening.
 He told me not to waste his time or lie to him and that “I obviously wasn’t going to email him”.
 That sealed my decision to not move forward.

 A friend of mine negotiated his contract with a recruiter.
 The recruiter promised things to him that they had no control over.
 For example, they said the company would re-evaluate his salary every 3 months.
 That didn’t happen.
 The recruiter had no influence on that process.